bet0x/bash-scripts/README.md

-Custom cPanel and Shared Hosting Scripts
+Josh's Shell Scripts to Make Life Easier (TM)
 ==============

-This repository is exclusively for custom php.ini scripts that have been created by myself while testing cPanel functionality
+This repository is exclusively for shell scripts that I have found make my life easier while working with my servers.